emsejournal/emsejournal.github.io/special_issues/2023_SI_CHASE.md

 * Fabio Calefato, University of Bari, Italy – [fabio.calefato@uniba.it](mailto:fabio.calefato@uniba.it)
 * Hourieh Khalajzadeh, Deakin University, Australia – [hkhalajzadeh@deakin.edu.au](mailto:hkhalajzadeh@deakin.edu.au)
-* Igor Steinmacher, NAU, USA – [igor.steinmacher@nau.edu](mailto:igor.steinmacher@nau.edu)
+* Igor Steinmacher, Northern Arizona University, USA – [igor.steinmacher@nau.edu](mailto:igor.steinmacher@nau.edu)

 ### **Submissions**

 This special issue in the Empirical Software Engineering journal is intended to provide practitioners and researchers a venue to present their research related to the cooperative and human aspects of software engineering.
-This special issue seeks new submissions as well as extended versions of 16th International Conference on Cooperative and Human Aspects of Software Engineering (CHASE 2023) select papers and Registered Reports (RR).
+This special issue seeks new submissions as well as extended versions of the 16th International Conference on Cooperative and Human Aspects of Software Engineering (CHASE 2023) select papers and Registered Reports (RR).
 Submitted papers must have a strong empirical basis/component to be eligible for this special issue.
 The Empirical Software Engineering Journal (https://www.springer.com/journal/10664) provides a forum for applied software engineering research with a strong empirical component and a venue for publishing empirical results relevant to both researchers and practitioners.

 **New submissions**: we welcome submissions reporting on original studies focusing on the human aspects of software engineering.
 We refer to the CHASE 2023 CFP ([https://conf.researchr.org/track/chase-2023/chase-2023-research-track](https://conf.researchr.org/track/chase-2023/chase-2023-research-track)) for further information on the scope and expectations.

 **Extended research papers**: authors of select CHASE 2023 research papers are invited to submit an extended version of their work.
 To comply with the goals of a journal publication, we are asking to revise and substantially extend original CHASE papers.
-We are seeking conceptual extensions in terms of new contributions and not the same content with more word or page count.
-Examples of possible extensions can be adding additional practical applications determined through case studies or experiments, an additional empirical validation, systematic comparisons with other approaches, etc. Revised papers should explicitly explain how they extend the original CHASE paper.
-For extended CHASE papers, we strongly recommend authors to submit after having received and carefully considered the CHASE 2023 reviews.
+We are seeking conceptual extensions in terms of new contributions and not the same content with more words or page count.
+Examples of possible extensions can be adding additional practical applications determined through case studies or experiments, additional empirical validation, systematic comparisons with other approaches, etc. Revised papers should explicitly explain how they extend the original CHASE paper.
+For extended CHASE papers, we strongly recommend authors submit after having received and carefully considered the CHASE 2023 reviews.

 **Registered reports**: registered reports that have passed Stage 1 at CHASE 2023 ([https://conf.researchr.org/track/chase-2023/chase-2023-rr](https://conf.researchr.org/track/chase-2023/chase-2023-rr)), and conducted the study and actual data collection and analysis, can submit their final results to this special issue.